 Step 3: Create a starter group for your referral program.

 After you have identified several interested customers, have them be the first group you reach out to when starting a referral program.

 For B2Bs, avoid sending customers referral requests right after they have made a deal with your business.
 Though it may be tempting, your customers will want to have an established relationship with you before they can refer your business.
 Wait until your relationship is established and you know that they are happy with your product and service before you request a referral.

 For B2C Marketing, consider the tips below for your customer referral program.

 - Send referral requests right after purchase.
-B2C consumers will not need a long time to consider if they want to refer your business or not.
-Request referrals after the consumer has made a purchase to capture their attention and reach them when they are happiest.
+B2C consumers will not need a long time to consider whether they want to refer your business.
+Request referrals after the consumer has purchased to capture their attention and reach them when they are happiest.

 - Make them feel like one of the team.
 B2C consumers love to feel involved with brands that they are passionate about.
 Use your referral program to get them engaged.
 Consider setting up a referral rewards program where customers receive swag after sending a certain amount of successful referrals.
-This will improve their customer experience, and encourage them to keep participating in the referral program.
+This will improve their customer experience and encourage them to participate in the referral program.

 - Make your referrals shareable.
 Customers want to be able to share their referrals through social media, text, or messaging apps.
 The easier you make this sharing, the more likely you are to see engagement with your consumers.

 - Utilize social media.
 Feature your top ambassadors on your social media channels.
-Your customers will love this recognition and it will encourage them to keep spreading the word.
+Your customers will love this recognition, encouraging them to keep spreading the word.

 Referral programs are valuable for both B2Bs and B2Cs, however, the approach you take may need to be monitored slightly to fit your customer’s needs best.